Pureblueessentialsorg/pureblueessentials.com.au/content/shop/hamper03/index.md

 height: 40
 width: 20
 ---
-T﻿his is a beautiful collection of handcrafted items for a special person or - of course - yourself!
+A beautiful collection of handcrafted items for a special person or - of course - yourself!
 Bundled up into a natural drawstring bag.
-There are 6 eco-friendly items that will help to keep you and your home healthy and relaxed.
+Six eco-friendly items that will help to keep you and your home healthy and relaxed.

 **C﻿ontains:**